vegaprotocol/specs/protocol/0058-REWS-simple_pos_rewards.md

 ```

-Sample code for the full distribution (slightly unclean, but fully functional) [here](0060-simple-POS-rewards.samplecode.go).

 The transfer type informs the collateral engine that the `FromAccount` ought to be the infrastructure fee account, and the `ToAccount` is the general account for the party for the given asset.
 The delegator can then withdraw the amount much like they would any other asset/balance.
 Note, the transfers should only be made when the `infra-fee-hold-time` has elapsed.